Whoaa512/starred/README.md

 - [clinicjs/notare-monitor](https://github.com/clinicjs/notare-monitor) -
 - [wbkd/react-flow](https://github.com/wbkd/react-flow) - Highly customizable library for building interactive node-based UIs, editors, flow charts and diagrams
 - [rsify/pico](https://github.com/rsify/pico) - Take browser screenshots in Javascript  📸
-- [daybrush/selecto](https://github.com/daybrush/selecto) - Selecto.js is a component that allows you to select elements in the drag area using the mouse or touch.
 - [eemeli/yaml](https://github.com/eemeli/yaml) - JavaScript parser and stringifier for YAML
 - [milesj/boost](https://github.com/milesj/boost) - 🚀 A collection of type-safe cross-platform packages for building robust server-side and client-side systems.
 - [1milligram/csslayout](https://github.com/1milligram/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!